thegetty/quire-docs/content/docs-v1/variables.md

 ## Defined Variables

-This default theme includes a number of style variables intended to allow for relatively easy customization without having to dig into the stylesheets and CSS markup.
-They are explained below and can be found and changed in `/source/css/variables.scss` file.
-Take special note of thee `$theme` variable which can be set to "modern" or "classic", and the `$accent-color` variable which will give your publication a distinct feel in coloring all links, buttons and other navigation elements.
+The default Quire theme includes a number of style variables intended to allow for relatively easy customization without having to dig into the stylesheets and CSS markup.
+They are explained below and can be found and changed in `content/_assets/styles/variables.scss` file.
+Take special note of the `$theme` variable which can be set to "modern" or "classic", and the `$accent-color` variable which will give your publication a distinct feel in coloring all links, buttons and other navigation elements.

 | Variable Type | Variable | Expected Value | Description |
 | ------------- | -------- | -------------- | ----------- |